 “This is senseless.
 Somebody could shoot people just like that.
 This person needs to be caught,” Naiboa’s father told ABC Action News.

-5. Police Are Warning Seminole Heights Residents & Visitors to Stay Vigilant
+5. Police Were Warning Seminole Heights Residents & Visitors to Stay Vigilant

 The map above shows the locations of the three recent Seminole Heights homicides.